 The policy also applies to third party harassment.
 Third party harassment is unwelcome severe, pervasive or persistent behavior of sexual, racial, or derogatory nature regarding any protected category, that is not directed at an individual but is a part of that individual's academic environment.
-The policy applies to conduct which occurs in the workplace/educational environment and also extends to conduct which occurs at any location that can be reasonably regarded as an extension of the University or any facility where Stockton University business is being conducted or discussed.
-For additional information or to report an incident, please contact the Office of Institutional Diversity and Equity at extension 4693 or (609) 652-4693.
-For additional policy information on discrimination/harassment, including sexual misconduct, refer to the Student Handbook or the Office of Institutional Diversity and Equity web page stockton.edu/affirmative_action
+The policy applies to conduct which occurs in the workplace/educational environment and extends to conduct which occurs at any location that can be reasonably regarded as an extension of the University or any facility where Stockton University business is being conducted or discussed.
+The type of appropriate steps taken will differ depending on the level of control Stockton has over a third party harasser.